-6. State Environmental Policy Act
+State Environmental Policy Act

 As a non-project procedural action, the proposal is categorically exempt from State Environmental Policy Act (SEPA) review.
-The proposed Urban Design Project Review process, as a type of design review process, will not result in a notable change in allowed density, height, bulk, or scale of development.
+The proposed Urban Design Project Review process, as a type of design review process, will not result in a change in density, height, bulk, or scale of a development.
 Similarly, the proposed Code amendments do not reflect a substantive change to current requirements and do not change permitted uses.
 For these reasons, the proposed actions are exempt per WAC 197-11-800(19)(b).